 Now that you know why you should be using hashtags, let’s see how you should use them.
 Let’s say you’re launching a product – an ergonomic keyboard for tablets.
 You’re thinking that you want to market it as a tool that lets people type on their tablets very quickly.
 And you need a hashtag to use in your social media post.

 The first rule of writing a hashtag is – know your limitations.
 Since they originated on Twitter, hashtags are usually kept reasonably short – you have an overall character limit you need to fit into.
 So, a couple of words at most.
 Next, you can’t use any character other than numbers and letters in your hashtags, no special characters are allowed.
 That includes space, which is why it might be a good idea to capitalize the first letter of every word in your hashtag, to make it easier to read.

 With those limitations in mind, you can come up with hashtags like #FasterThanEver, #TypeReallyFast #SpeedTypersUnite.
-It might be a good idea to check whether the hashtag you choose is already being used – you want to avoid the awkward moment you jump on the wrong bandwagon.
+It might be a good idea to check whether the hashtag you choose already uses.
+You want to avoid the awkward moment you jump on the wrong bandwagon.
 You can also damage your brand and your business by using a hashtag in a wrong or inappropriate context.

-If you choose to use more than one hashtag – and people do that all the time – you should know that using more than three will be considered hashtag spamming.
-And just like any other type of spamming, it’s generally frowned upon.
+If you choose to use more than one hashtag – and people do that all the time.
+You should know that using more than three consider hashtag spamming.
+And just like any other type of spam, generally, frown upon.
 If you keep it at or under three, you should be just fine.
 And even then, try to avoid auto-posting content containing a lot of hashtags on Facebook.
-It is very practical that you can post something on Twitter and then have it posted on Facebook automatically, but Facebook users aren’t that enthusiastic about hashtags.
+It is very practical that you can post something on Twitter and then have it posted on Facebook automatically.
+But Facebook users aren’t that enthusiastic about hashtags.